AnthonyLew64/Covid_Dashboard_MEEN6250/README.md

 RUNNING DASHBOARD INSTRUCTIONS:
 To run dashboard navigate to directory in cmd then run : "python -m bokeh serve --show CovidDashboard.py"

+NOTE: Some statistics were not available for data scraping so plots may not be available for specific dates.